Why Soda Melts Your Bones

 Consider it a nutrient thief, avoiding what our bones need most to stay strong.
 Studies show consistent consumption of high-fructose drinks leads to lower levels of these crucial elements.

-Next up is phosphoric acid—a villain in disguise.
-This seemingly harmless ingredient increases the risk of osteoporosis and weakens teeth by decreasing the absorption rates for iron and zinc.
+Next up is phosphoric acid, an ingredient that increases the risk of osteoporosis and weakens teeth by decreasing the absorption rates for iron and zinc.

 Alternatives to Soda for Better Bone Health